 Dr Paul Langeslag

 Paul took English in Groningen (2001–2005, 2005–2006), with time spent in Helsinki (2003–2004); Medieval Icelandic Studies in Iceland (2006–2007); and Medieval Studies in Toronto (2007–2012).
-He has taught Old English, Old Norse, and German–English translation at the University of Toronto, and Latin at St. Philip′s Seminary, Toronto.
-His teaching responsibilities at the University of Göttingen as Lehrkraft für besondere Aufgaben (2013–2014) and now Wissenschaftlicher Mitarbeiter (2014–) cover Old and Middle English language and literature, medieval culture, and historical linguistics.
-He regularly involves medieval Scandinavian culture, and occasionally the Old Norse language, in his teaching, and is fully able to supervise theses in this area.
+He has taught Old English, Old Norse, and German–English translation at the University of Toronto, and Latin at St. Philip′s Seminary, He has taught at Göttingen since 2013, covering Old and Middle English, Old Norse, historical linguistics, medieval culture, and digital humanities (particularly terminal-based tools for productivity and research).

 Courses and Workshops Taught